From the World Heritage inscription for the Nubian Monuments from Abu Simbel to Philae:

 Currently, Philae is an island within the reservoir of Aswan Low Dam.
 Its original location was within the expansive First Cataract of the Nile and the location of an Egyptian temple complex.
 Due to the threat of flooding in the original site, it was dismantled and transferred to its current location.

-The standout feature in the island is its architectural wealth.
+The standout feature on the island is its architectural wealth.
 Throughout its long history and various eras of pharaohs, there have been many principal structures that were built on Philae.
 The most ancient temple in Philae is Isis that was constructed I 380-362 BC.
 Meanwhile, there are several other ruins that date back to the Ptolemaic Kingdom.

 Abu Simbel Temples

 The Abu Simbel temples are two massive temples built within a rock formation in the village of Nubia.
 These temples were commissioned for by Ramesses II in 1264 BCE.
-These twin temples were carved out from a mountainside and serves as a lasting monument of Ramesses II’s reign.
+These twin temples were carved out from a mountainside and serve as a lasting monument of Ramesses II’s reign.
 In addition to the mountainside temple, the external rock relief figures are an iconic symbol of the temples.

 Like Philae Temples, this monument was also relocated in 1968 to the higher part of the Aswan High Dam reservoir on an artificial hill.
 This relocation was part of the conservation efforts to avoid the monuments being submerged.